17) Reflected XSS in canonical link tag

 https://0a6800df03a9ab0c81ea02ea00ca00d0.web-security-academy.net/?'accesskey='x'onclick='alert(1)

-key as an access key for the whole page.
-When a user presses the access key, the alert
+This sets the `X` key as an access key for the whole page.
+When a user presses the access key, the `alert` function is called.

 To trigger the exploit on yourself, press one of the following key combinations: